lmbarros/Halp/test.md

 ## Bonus: Say goodbye

 If we said hello, why not saying goodbye also?
+Let's pretend we have a nice goodbye-sayer in a block located in another markdown file.
+We can reference that block like this:

-⟨do stuff⟩ +=
+⟨file:other_file.d|do stuff⟩ +=
 ```D
 writefln("Goodbye!");
 ```